 - Recruiting and Staffing

 While a bachelor’s degree is often a minimum requirement for human resources workers, many employers prefer that candidates for management positions possess a master’s degree related to the field.
-While most HR grad programs accept students with a broad range of undergraduate degrees, they sometimes require specific courses related to areas such as management.
+Most HR grad programs accept students with a broad range of undergraduate degrees, making them ideal for everyone from recent college grads to career changers.

 Examples of master’s degrees appropriate for human resource managers include: